andrewathalye/destiny-unpacker-ada/README.md

 ======================

 This is a work-in-progress Linux unpacker for Destiny 1 and 2, written in Ada.
-It makes use of Linoodle (https://www.github.com/McSimp/linoodle) in order to interface with Oodle, the compressor used by Destiny.
+It makes use of OOZ (https://github.com/zao/ooz) in order to interface with Oodle, the compressor used by Destiny.

 Setup and Usage
 ---------------

-Copy an Oodle DLL from the game and rename it oo2core_8_win64.dll.
-This DLL must be placed in the root folder of the project.

 If you would like to build from source, see that section.
 Otherwise, download a release from the Releases section (if available).